Career Timeline of Carrie Underwood: Major Achievements and Milestones

 December 14, 2008: End of Carnival Ride Tour

-On December 14, 2008, Carrie Underwood ended her Carnival Ride Tour.
-She played to 1.2 million fans throughout the tour and was named the top-selling country female touring artist of 2008.
+On December 14, 2008, Carrie Underwood concluded her Carnival Ride Tour, having played to 1.2 million fans and being named the top-selling country female touring artist of 2008.

-In 2008, Carrie Underwood won Female Vocalist of the Year at the Academy of Country Music Awards for the 2nd consecutive time.
-She received two nominations for the 2008 Country Music Association Awards, co-hosted the awards show with Brad Paisley for their first year as hosts, and won the Female Vocalist of the Year award for the third consecutive year.
+In 2008, Carrie Underwood won Female Vocalist of the Year at the Academy of Country Music Awards for the 2nd consecutive time and co-hosted the Country Music Association Awards with Brad Paisley, also winning Female Vocalist of the Year for the third consecutive year.

 In 2008, Carrie Underwood won her first international award, which was "Female Vocalist of the Year" at the European Country Music Association Awards.

-2008: Underwood partners with Nintendo and Vitamin Water.
+2008: Underwood works with Nintendo and Vitamin Water

-In 2008, Carrie Underwood worked with Nintendo for the launch of their Nintendo DS, appearing in various television commercials.
-She also became the spokesperson for Vitamin Water, starring in television and magazine advertisements.
+In 2008, Carrie Underwood worked with Nintendo for the launch of their Nintendo DS appearing in various television commercials.
+That same year, Carrie Underwood became the spokesperson for Vitamin Water starring in television and magazine advertisements.

 Nintendo DS Lite Crimson / Black (Renewed)